 Melanie has had solo exhibitions at R&D Studios Bushwood and Suzette LaValle inBrooklyn, NY and has shown in several selected group and juried exhibitions including Post-Appreciation at the Diego Rivera Gallery at San FranciscoArt Institute; Play Me A Game at the Skybridge Gallery at Eugene LangCollege; Cognitive Dissidence at Ray Smith Studio; and Unicode atSVA Flatiron Gallery in Chelsea, NY.
 Melanie was on a panel for the “The EntrepreneurialArtist Workshop” at the Tang Museum and received the Award of Excellence from the 58th Long Island Artist Exhibition at the Art League of Long Island.
 Melanie’s work has been in a number of publications including New American Paintings Northeast Issue 134, New AmericanPainting Featured Artists, Inside Artists, Studio Visit Magazine, ArtworkArchive Blog, and Vellum Magazine.

-Melanie currently lives in East Hampton, NY with her boyfriend and cat, Miss Puds, who hates all of Mel’s paintings and is always her toughest critic.
+Melanie lives in Greenpoint, Brooklyn with her boyfriend and cat, Miss Puds, who hates all of Mel’s paintings and is always her toughest critic.

 I am an observational artist inspired by formalism.
 Lines, shapes, colors, and textures are as central to my work as is the process of creating them.
 A complex layering of these abstract elements allows my work to echo the representational through symbolic formalism.